grishick/pydantic-airtable/docs/guide/filtering.md

 # Filtering & Queries

-Learn how to efficiently query and filter records in AirTable.
+Learn how to efficiently query and filter records in Airtable.

 ---